 He’s the muscle.
-One of nature’s Bravo Males, he’s everyone’s best friend or Dad.
-He is usually good for a hearty laugh and can even be kind-hearted.
+One of nature’s Bravo Males, he’s everyone’s best friend.
+Often he’s an older male.
+He is usually good for a hearty laugh and is often kind-hearted for all of his toughness.
 But can also be troubled and taciturn.

 The engineer, the technician, the scientist, the advisor, the guy with the glasses.
 SSH rank: Delta.

 The healer, the comforting voice, and the hand holder.
 The glue that holds the Nakama together.
 And invariably, the Chick.
 The Leader and Rival often vying for her affection, however, this isn’t a requirement of Nakama.

 Another sub-trope of Nakama is that enemies will frequently become friends and join the Nakama.
 In Guron Lagann, Viral was the enemy.
 After the original leader, dies and Simon steps up to take his place, Viral eventually joins Simon’s Nakama as his Rival.

 Nakama is a trope native to the east but it isn’t too hard to find examples of hero teams in the West that fit the trope.